AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_receive_webhook.md

 }
 ```

+In this callback, `from` indicates *user ID of the new member*@easemob and `to` indicates the group ID or chat room ID.

 ### Leave a chat group or chat room

 When a member voluntarily leaves a group or chat room, the Agora Chat server sends a callback to your app server.
 The sample code of the `payload` field is as follows: